Think you’ve seen one chatbot, you’ve seen them all? Now’s the time to think again…

 One powerful example is as the initial ‘greeter’ on a website (just the way a person in a physical showroom would come and say hello and offer assistance) to customer services.
-Retail salespeople have long understood the power of engaging the customer in conversation and using this approach online, Škoda have increased website conversions an impressive 400% with their virtual sales assistant Laura, resulting in a big uplift in sales for the brand and is now available in multiple languages and countries.
+Retail salespeople have long understood the power of engaging the customer in conversation and using this approach online, Škoda have increased website conversions an impressive 400% with their virtual sales assistant Laura, who not only answers questions but also helps configure vehicles and will book you a test drive, resulting in a big uplift in sales for the brand and is now available in multiple languages and countries.

 The sophistication of voice assistants like Google Assistant and Alexa can also be applied to responding to more traditional channels like the telephone via Speech to Text conversion and back – for example Bank of America’s Erica: a customer representative who is contactable 24/7 by voice or text through the bank’s mobile apps.
 This allows for a real conversation between a customer and a virtual agent, rather than the classic ‘press 1 for x’ IVR (Interactive Voice Response) system, which so many of us find so frustrating.
 Using an omni-channel and multi-language platform means you can expose the same conversational AI agent via WhatsApp, SMS, Google Assistant, telephone/IVR and classic web chat for no additional effort and in multiple countries with minimal additional effort.